maritime-web/Enav-Services/README.md

 * status: may have the values "OK" or "ERROR"
 * date: The time of logging in milliseconds since the standard base time known as "the epoch", namely January 1, 1970, 00:00:00 GMT.

-At the time of writing the current services are subject to surveillance
+At the time of writing the current services are candidates for surveillance

 * dk.dma.embryo.vessel.job.AisReplicatorJob
 * dk.dma.embryo.vessel.service.AisDataServiceImpl